 Here are a few ideas for Do It Yourself Halloween costumes for young women that will let them show off who they are, rather than be objectified in a crappy polyester frock.

 - Supreme Court Justice The US has three women sitting on the Supreme Court.
-Justices Ginsburg, Kagan and Sotomayor have broken ground and glass ceilings for girls everywhere.
-What more empowering role is there than as one of the most wise and powerful women on earth?
+Justices Ginsburg, Kagan, and Sotomayor have broken ground and glass ceilings for girls everywhere.
+What more empowering role is there than as one of the wisest and most powerful women on earth?
 This costume is simple.
 A black graduation gown from Goodwill, a lacey collar or scarf, and maybe a gavel for a prop.
 Tight bun and dour expression are optional.

 - Punk Rocker Halloween costumes are about personal expression, and so is the Punk scene.
 Black leather, torn shirts, run tights, safety pins, pops of color, black nail polish, loud hair, a dash of 80s makeup, you know the drill.
 A short skirt and pare shoulders can work here as part of the authentic costume, not a tacky come-hither feature.
 The kids can have fun with this one, breaking all the dress code rules at school.

 - Doctor The Naughty Nurse Stereotype is soooo 1959.
-Our kids do not need to indulge the retro fantasies of middle aged men.
+Our kids do not need to indulge in the retro fantasies of middle-aged men.
 A doctor costume is an assertive look that puts her at the top of the medical food chain.
 Lab coats and scrubs are plentiful at thrift shops, and props like a stethoscope or surgical mask enhance.
 This can be taken to the macabre with splashes of fake blood.
-And when some old timer asks “Oh, are you a cute little nurse?”, it is totally OK for your daughter to reply “No, I’m a surgeon.
+And when some old-timer asks “Oh, are you a cute little nurse?”, it is totally OK for your daughter to reply “No, I’m a surgeon.
 Are you a nurse?”